dsoftn/PythonLibraryTool/readme.txt

-### Python Library Analizer
+### Python Library Analyzer

-Welcome to our Python library information tool!
-With this program, you can enter the name of any Python library and view information on its classes, methods, functions, constants, and more.
-The information will be displayed in a tree view, making it easy for you to navigate and access the different components of the library.
-Simply enter the name of the library you're interested in and explore all the valuable resources it has to offer.
+#  Unlock the power of Python libraries with Library Analyzer - your ultimate guide to efficient coding.

+## Welcome to our Python library information tool!

+The goal of this application is to help beginners as well as more experienced Python users navigate the vast number of available Python libraries.
+The "Library Analyzer" provides valuable information about all the methods contained within a specific library.

+If you want to dive deeper into a library, the application can search for online documentation on your behalf.
+Alternatively, if you just need some basic functionality and a picture is worth a thousand words, with just a few clicks, you can access Python code examples that use the library or a specific method.

+We hope that this application will be useful to you and help you improve your knowledge of Python and its libraries.

 ## How to begin: